kurkutesa/s2-superresolution/README.md

 # s2-superresolution on UP42
 ## Introduction

-This is a state of the are processing block using a [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) algorithm to derive higher resolution images from existing lower resolution images using Sentinel-2 datasets as input.
+This is a state of the art processing block using a [Convolutional Neural Network](https://en.wikipedia.org/wiki/Convolutional_neural_network) algorithm to derive higher resolution images from existing lower resolution images using Sentinel-2 datasets as input.
 The code is adapted from https://github.com/lanha/DSen2, our thanks go to the authors of the original code base and the corresponding paper.